 The assessment of submitted concepts for increasing energy efficiency is carried out analogously to the criteria mentioned by means of a potential assessment.
 The jury also assesses the plausibility and marketability of the concept.

 A shortlist of nominated projects will be published in October 2019.
-Three projects and one concept from the nomination list will be awarded at the dena Energiewende Congress on 25 and 26 November 2019 in Berlin.
 All nominated companies will be reported to the national and international trade and business press as part of the official media work of the Energy Efficiency Award even before the award ceremony.
 The published projects are entitled to actively use the nomination for their own corporate communications.

 The award ceremony